matthewbrake/ocr-bill-v3/GUIDE/03-Backend-API.md

 ## How to Run

+The server can be run in two modes:

-The server is started using the `npm run server` command, which is defined in `package.json`.
-This command uses `nodemon` to watch for file changes and `ts-node` to execute the `server.ts` TypeScript file directly.
+1.  **Development**: `npm run server` - Uses `nodemon` to watch for file changes and restart automatically.
+2.  **Production**: `npm run build` followed by `npm start` - Compiles the server to JavaScript and runs the optimized version.

 The server runs on port 4000 by default, but this can be changed by setting a `PORT` environment variable (e.g., in a `.env` file).